PedanticHacker/ReChess/README.md

-After installing ReChess's requirements, launch your favorite IDE (e.g., PyCharm, VSCode, Wing, Spyder, etc.) or your favorite source-code editor (e.g., Sublime Text, Notepad++, UltraEdit, Atom, etc.), then run the `main.py` file found in ReChess's top-level folder/directory.
+After installing ReChess's requirements, launch your favorite IDE (e.g., PyCharm, VSCode, Wing, Spyder, etc.) or your favorite source-code editor (e.g., Sublime Text, Notepad++, UltraEdit, Atom, etc.), then run the `main.py` file found in ReChess's top-level directory.

-Alternatively, you can also execute this command in your command-line interface within ReChess's top-level folder/directory:
+You can also execute this command in your command-line interface within ReChess's top-level directory:

 ```bash
 python main.py